 The John R. Mitchell Academy of American Poets Prize

-- The email must contain the titles of the poems, and the poet’s full name, campus address, and permanent address.
+- The email must contain the titles of the poems, and the poet’s full name, pronouns, status

-- Winners will be announced by Augsburg College in April.
+- Winners will be announced by Augsburg University in early March.

-- Short Fiction - A complete short story of not more than 15 pages.
+Short Fiction – One complete short story of not more than 15 pages.